-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2021

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO

-Commission file number 000-56046

-STARWOOD REAL ESTATE INCOME TRUST, INC.

-(Exact name of Registrant as specified in Governing Instruments)

-Maryland (State or other jurisdiction of incorporation or organization) 2340 Collins Avenue Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code)

-82-2023409 (I.R.S.
-Employer Identification No.)

-Registrant's telephone number, including area code: (305) 695-5500

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Title of Each Class

-Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square

-Non-accelerated filer

-Accelerated filer

-Smaller reporting company \square

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖂
+Λ ۲ ~ - .l. $\boldsymbol{\alpha}$ ne)

+(Mark One) RSUANT TO SECTION 13 OR 15(d) OF THE SEC E FISCAL YEAR ENDED DECEMBER 31, 2021 CURITIES EXCHANGE ☐ TRANSITION REPORT F PURSUANT TO SECTION 13 OR 15(d) OF THE 934 FOR THE TRANSITION PERIOD FROM Commission file number 000-56046 E SECURITIESTO STARWOOD STARWOOD REAL ESTATE INCOME T TRUST, INC. (Ex xact name of Registrant as specified in Governing Instruments) Maryland (State or other jurisdiction of incorporation or organization) 2340 Collins Avenue Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code) 82-2023409 (I.R.S.
+Employer Identification No.) gistrant's telephone number, including area code: (305) 695-5500) S ecurities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Secu urities Act.
+Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(c d) of the Act.
+Yes \square No \boxtimes gistrant (1) has filed all reports required to be filed by Section 13 or onths (or for such shorter period that the Registrant was required to the past 90 days.
+Yes \boxtimes No \square gistrant has submitted electronically every Interactive Data File required fithis chapter) during the preceding 12 months (or for such shorter \square No \square gistrant has filed a report on and attestation to its management's assegunder Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b) its audit report. \Box gistrant is a large accelerated filer, an accelerated filer, a non-acceler pany.
+See the definitions of "large accelerated filer," "accelerated file le 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company ate by check mark if the registrant has elected not to use the extender anting standards provided pursuant to Section 13(a) of the Exchange